MissingBitStudios/igneous/README.md

 ### Prerequisites

 * CMake
-* Mono
 * OpenAL Redistributable
 * OpenAL SDK

 ### Environment Variables

-The install directories for the OpenAL SDK and Mono should be added as environment variables in your system.
-This is not necessary, but is a safeguard in case CMake cannot find the install directories in one of the default search paths.
+The install directory for the OpenAL SDK should be added as environment variables in your system.
+This is not necessary, but is a safeguard in case CMake cannot find the install directory in one of the default search paths.

 The OpenAL variable should be named `OPENALDIR`.
-The Mono variable should be named `MONO_ROOT`.

 ### Checkout